-Are the Galapagos only for very experienced divers?
+Are Galapagos Islands vacations only for very experienced divers?

-Most of those who come to dive in the Galapagos Islands are experienced divers and it is not a destination for beginners.
-Conditions are generally considered medium to difficult because of currents, depth, temperature and the marine creatures in the Galapagos.
+Most of those who come to dive in the Galapagos are experienced and it is not a destination for beginners.
+Conditions are generally considered medium to difficult because of currents, depth, water temperature, and the types of marine creatures encountered in the Galapagos Islands.

 What can I expect from my liveaboard land tour?

-Depending on the boat, your Galapagos Islands liveaboard trip will include at least 1 and up to 3 fascinating land tours.
+Depending on the boat, your liveaboard trip will include at least 1 and up to 3 fascinating land tours.
 These are:

 If you'd like to participate in additional land tours before or after your liveaboard cruise, Dive The World can arrange that for you.
 These tours are conducted by boat and range from a ½ day tour to a 7 night yacht package.
 Please contact us for details.

-Don't all Galapagos dive liveaboards include land tours to the uninhabited islands?
-That's what my friend experienced 2 years ago.
+Don't all Galapagos dive liveaboard packages include land tours of the islands?
+That's what my friend experienced a few years ago.

 Where are the Galapagos Islands?

-They lie in the Pacific Ocean some 960 km to the west of Ecuador, in South America.
+The islands lie in the Pacific Ocean, some 600 miles (960 km) to the west of Ecuador in South America.

 In the history of human knowledge the Galapagos Islands play a starring role.
-It is here that Charles Darwin formulated much of his theory of evolution, a stunning breakthrough in unravelling the mysteries of life on planet Earth, the origins of living species, and natural selection.
-Now they are a protected national park in Ecuador, but are also an international treasure for divers and lovers of nature throughout the world.
+It is here where Charles Darwin formulated much of his theory of evolution, a stunning breakthrough in unraveling the mysteries of life on planet Earth, the origins of living species, and natural selection.
+Now they are a protected national park in Ecuador, but are also an international treasure for scuba divers and lovers of nature throughout the world.

-The Galapagos Islands experience equatorial weather with a wet and dry season.
-Wet season, from January to July, is when you can experience more frequent showers often with sunny spells either side of the brief but impressive showers.
-Dry season, from June to December, obviously has less rain but also tends to be cooler and under cloudy, but un-menacing skies.
+The islands experience equatorial weather with a wet and dry season.
+Wet season, from January through July, is when you can experience more frequent showers often with sunny spells either side of the brief but impressive showers.
+Dry season, from June through December, obviously has less rain but also tends to be cooler and under cloudy, but un-menacing skies.

 Water temperatures in the Galapagos vary greatly depending on the time of year.
 Average temperatures are as follows:

-However it is not unusual for the water to be as warm as 30°C in the wet season and as low as 16°C in dry season.
+However it is not unusual for the water to be as warm as 86°F (30°C) in the wet season and as low as 61°F (16°C) in dry season.
 We recommend you pack for both sun (lotion, sunglasses, hat, lightweight clothes) and rain (rain jacket/poncho, warm sweatshirt, waterproof sandals) as well as binoculars and insect repellent.

-When is the best time to visit the islands?
+When is the best time for a Galapagos Islands vacation?

-You can dive in the Galapagos all year round as the continuous liveaboard schedules attest.
+You can take a diving vacation here at any time of the year as the continuous liveaboard charters attest.
 Some times of the year are better than others in some ways and not so in others.
-There are fewer visitors and sometimes lower prices during low season (April/May and Sept/Oct).
+There are fewer visitors in Galapagos and sometimes lower package prices during low season (April/May and Sept/Oct).
 Outside of this time, during the more popular months, availability is less and therefore advance booking is a must.